 Special Diagnostic Considerations

-Specific etiology of this syndrome is unknown, and there is no single diagnostic test.
+The specific etiology of this syndrome is unknown, and there is no single diagnostic test.
 Adequate diagnosis requires the use not only of medical but of special psychological, educational, and social resources.
 Learning may or may not be impaired.
-The diagnosis must be based upon a complete history and evaluation of the child and not solely on the presence of the required number of DSM-IV-TR® characteristics.
+The diagnosis must be based upon a complete history and evaluation of the patient and not solely on the presence of the required number of DSM-IV-TR® characteristics.

 Need for Comprehensive Treatment Program

 Daytrana is indicated as an integral part of a total treatment program for ADHD that may include other measures (psychological, educational, social) for patients with this syndrome.
 Drug treatment may not be indicated for all patients with this syndrome.
 Stimulants are not intended for use in the patient who exhibits symptoms secondary to environmental factors and/or other primary psychiatric disorders, including psychosis.
 Appropriate educational placement is essential and psychosocial intervention is often helpful.
 When remedial measures alone are insufficient, the decision to prescribe stimulant medication will depend upon the physician's assessment of the chronicity and severity of the patient's symptoms.